 - Choral Activities

-Choral ensembles will meet this fall with various modes of delivery, including online rehearsals.
-Please contact the choral ensemble directors for more information, and check here for updates as the details are finalized.
+Choral ensembles will meet this spring with various modes of delivery, including online rehearsals.
+Please contact the choral ensemble directors for more information.

 - Jazz Studies

-All courses will be taught remotely in Autumn 2020.
-All auditions, including MUSEN 345 (445, 545) jazz workshop auditions (small ensembles/jazz combos) will be conducted virtually via pre-recorded video.
-MUSEN 346 (446, 546) A - Studio Jazz Ensemble (Big Band) will not be offered in Autumn 2020.
+Most courses will be taught remotely.
+All auditions, including MUSEN 345 (445, 545) jazz workshop auditions (small ensembles/jazz combos) and MUSEN 546 A - Studio Jazz Ensemble (Big Band) will be conducted virtually via pre-recorded video.

 - Percussion Ensembles

-Percussion Ensemble will meet this fall with various modes of delivery.
+Percussion Ensemble will meet with various modes of delivery.

 - Academic Courses